MicrosoftDocs/learn/learn-pr/azure/connect-vm-with-azure-bastion/includes/8-summary.md

-As an IT administrator for an internal HR app, you need another way to remotely connect to and manage the app VM without having to publicly expose the internal HR app or manage an additional VM.
+As an IT administrator for an internal HR app, you need another way to remotely connect to and manage the app virtual machine (VM) without having to publicly expose the internal HR app or manage an additional VM.

 Azure Bastion is a fully managed PaaS service that allows you to securely connect to your VMs over the internet without publicly exposing your VMs.
 After you provision Azure Bastion in your virtual network, the RDP or SSH experience is available to all your VMs in the same virtual network or peered network.